openeventing/spec/discovery.md

   "url": "[unique URL to this service]", "description": "[human string]", ?
   "docsurl": "[URL reference for human documentation]", ?
+  "removaltime": "[RFC339 timestamp of when service will be removed]", ?
   "specversions": [ "[ce-specversion value]" + ],
   "subscriptionurl": "[URL to which the Subscribe request will be sent]", "subscriptionconfig": { ?